 - Tikkun Olam Committee and those who support

 NEW THIS YEAR!
 Simchat Torah Youth Fun (0-6th Grade)

-Join Rabbi Eve Posen and Morah Sarah Rohr for Torah fun.
-Dance with a Torah and explore the creation story through art and drama.
+At 10:00am, youth 0-6th grade will leave the main Simchat Torah service to join Morah Sarah Rohr and Morah Kaiya Goldhammer for Torah fun, where they will dance with a Torah and explore the creation story through art and drama.

 No registration is needed.